Codesbyeni/EXternal-Debt-Analysis/Files/README.md

 1. Open the Excel file `External Debt Analysis.xlsx`
 2. Navigate between the sheets to explore different dimensions of debt analysis
-3. Use slicers and filters in the PivotTables to customize the view by year, region, or income group
+3. Use slicers and filters in the Dashboard to customize the view by year and region
 4. Extend the dashboard by connecting updated IDS datasets